thesephist/august/README.md

 # August 🪓

-**August** is an assembler written from scratch in [Ink](https://dotink.co/) for me to learn about assemblers, linkers, and compiler backends.
-It currently supports assembling and linking x86_64 [ELF](https://en.wikipedia.org/wiki/Executable_and_Linkable_Format) binaries, and aims to support ELF executables for ARM, RISC-V, and x86_64 architectures.
-In the long term, August might also become a code generation backend for a compiler written in Ink for some small subset of C.
+**August** is an assembler written from scratch in [Ink](https://dotink.co/) for me to learn about assemblers, linkers, executable file formats, and compiler backends.
+It currently supports assembling and linking (in a single step) x86_64 [ELF](https://en.wikipedia.org/wiki/Executable_and_Linkable_Format) binaries for Linux, and might in the future support ELF executables for ARM, RISC-V, and x86 architectures.
+In the far long term, August might also become a code generation backend for a compiler written in Ink for some small subset of C if I feel adventurous.
+But for now, August is an educational project that assembles a subset of x86_64 to a Linux ELF binary.

-_August is ⚠️ under development ⚠️.
-Some parts of the system do not work yet._
+August currently supports the following features:

+- A good portable subset of the integer x86_64 instruction set
+- Support for arguments as immediates, registers, and labels
+- Embedded read-only data segments
+- Symbol tables for debugging and disassembly

+You can see some example assembly code that August can assemble and link under [`test/`](test/).

 ## Design